morgh80/bhagaskara/README.md

 # bhagaskara
 This my attempt on development of bhakaskara template.
-Still in progress
+I challanged myself to not use any plugins in this project, so some things look clumsy ;)